 The largest and most populated sestiere in Venice is cut across by the Canale Cannaregio – the only one that, together with Canal Grande, is big enough for vaporetti (Venice’s famous public ferries).

 It’s a lovely part of town where you will find plenty of shopping opportunities, nightlife with bars and restaurants, and the narrowest alley in Venice (Calletta Varisco).
 It’s also where Palazzo Ca D’Oro (a beautiful Gothic building) and the Jewish Ghetto are located.

 One of best-known churches in Venice, Chiesa di Santa Maria dei Miracoli, is in Campiello dei Miracoli, in this sestiere.
 It is known as “the marble church” and an exquisite example of early Venetian Renaissance and the use of colored marble is incredible.
 It was built between 1481 and 1489 and restored in the 1990s.

 Walk around the Jewish Ghetto

-This is believed to be the world’s first ghetto.
-It was established in 1516 when Jews in Venice were forced to live in poor conditions in this enclosed area.
-Today the area has many restaurants, shops, synagogues, and a Jewish museum you can visit.
-It’s a lovely part of the city that I wholeheartedly recommend visiting, and it gets less visitors than the rest of the city so visiting is what to do in Venice to get away from the crowds.
+Thought to be the world’s first ghetto, it was established in 1516 when Jews in Venice were forced to live in poor conditions in the enclosed area.
+Today the area has many restaurants, shops, synagogues, and a Jewish museum.

 Get lost in Venice’s narrow alleys

-Venice can’t be accessed by car, so exploring the city on foot is one of the pleasures of visiting this city which has many winding narrow streets.
-It colorful, beautiful and discovering the narrow alleys can be a very rewarding experience.
+Venice can’t be accessed by car, so exploring the city on foot is a real treat.
+It’s colorful, beautiful and discovering the narrow alleys can be a very rewarding experience.
 I recommend NOT taking the map – get lost and have fun!